gojimmypi/esp-idf/README.md

 # Espressif IoT Development Framework

+This is the gojimmypi experimental version for PlatformIO.

 * [中文版](./README_CN.md)

 ESP-IDF is the development framework for Espressif SoCs supported on Windows, Linux and macOS.